 In honor of World Breastfeeding Week (yes, yes, I know–it ended yesterday), we need to talk about a widely overlooked aspect of breastfeeding, its recipients!

 Nope, I am not talking about our babies.
 (After all, who could overlook them?)
-I am talking about their gut bacteria.
+I am talking about our babies’ gut bacteria.

 This is because “breastfeeding burns extra calories, so it can help you lose pregnancy weight faster,” as many popular websites, like WebMd claim.